Installation

 What You’re Installing

-Section titled “What You’re Installing”A Resonon coding environment has two main components:
+Section titled “What You’re Installing”A Resonon coding environment has three main components:

-- IDE Compatibility Layer (VSCode Extension) — This can be thought of as the convenience layer for Resonon user-interaction.
+- IDE Support — This can be thought of as the convenience layer for Resonon user-interaction.
 Currently the standard integration comes in the form of an extension for Visual Studio Code, that connects to the Resonon server and lets you evaluate selected code with

 Cmd+Enter.
 It provides controls for sessions and transport, gives quick access to helpful TUI windows, and more.
-Internally, the extension uses the language server protocol (LSP).
+Internally, the extension uses the Resonon LSP.

 System Requirements